Service & Downloads

 Article 5: Payments

-5.1 Unless agreed otherwise in Writing, payment of the invoices will be made by the Customer within a strict deadline of thirty (30) days of the date of the invoice by transfer to a bank account designated by PHCEU in full without deduction of any discounts, bank charges, or set-offs.
+5.1 Unless agreed otherwise in Writing, payment of the invoices will be made by the Buyer within a strict deadline of thirty (30) days of the date of the invoice by transfer to a bank account designated by PHCEU in full without deduction of any discounts, bank charges, or set-offs.

-5.2 PHCEU reserves the right to request the Customer to make payment in advance or to obtain a Letter of Credit or a bank guarantee from a reputable bank.
+5.2 PHCEU reserves the right to request the Buyer to make payment in advance or to obtain a Letter of Credit or a bank guarantee from a reputable bank.
 Under no circumstances will PHCEU be bound to supply any Products or render any Services, until the required security for payment has been provided.

-5.3 Any payment made by the Customer will — if applicable — first serve to settle any interest and costs due to PHCEU, and subsequently to reduce any outstanding claims, in order of precedence, starting with the oldest of these.
+5.3 Any payment made by the Buyer will — if applicable — first serve to settle any interest and costs due to PHCEU, and subsequently to reduce any outstanding claims, in order of precedence, starting with the oldest of these.

-5.4 If the payment is not made within the stipulated period, the Customer will be in default by the operation of the law, without any further notice of default being required, from the date on which the payment becomes due.
+5.4 If the payment is not made within the stipulated period, the Buyer will be in default by the operation of the law, without any further notice of default being required, from the date on which the payment becomes due.
 Thereafter PHCEU is entitled to interest on any unpaid amounts at 8% above the 12 months’ Euribor rate published by the European Banking Federation.

 5.5 PHCEU reserves the right to make deliveries in instalments.
-Each such instalment will be invoiced separately and the Customer will be obliged to pay for it in accordance with the payment terms set forth on PHCEU’s invoice.
+Each such instalment will be invoiced separately and the Buyer will be obliged to pay for it in accordance with the payment terms set forth on PHCEU’s invoice.

 5.6 Any objections to invoices must be submitted to PHCEU in Writing within ten (10) working days from the invoice date.
-The filing of a complaint or an objection does not suspend the Customer’s payment obligations.
+The filing of a complaint or an objection does not suspend the Buyer’s payment obligations.

 Article 6: Applicable incoterms, transfer of risks and delivery dates